 I also don’t love the 49ers’ opening schedule.
 Home versus the Jets and then on the road versus the Vikings.
 New York still has one of the best defenses in the NFL.
 And the Vikings gave Purdy fits last season, holding him to under 13 fantasy points.

-Given the hype train surrounding the Atlanta Falcons, I expect Cousins’ ranking and average draft position (ADP) to rise.
-Especially given he has already been participating in the Falcons OTAs.
+Given the hype train surrounding the Atlanta Falcons, I expected Cousins’ ranking and average draft position (ADP) to rise.
+But it never did with the Falcons keeping him and the rest of the starters out of the preseason.
+QB18 ADP seems fine for the Falcons QB1.

 But I am not exactly sure that Atlanta is that much better for Cousins’ standalone fantasy value.
 Sure, the situation looks great… but we don’t have to imagine the impossible to see how this doesn’t pan out.

 The elephant in the room revolves around Cousins’ injury and how the Achilles will impact his play in 2024.
 The main narrative around this is he will be fine and there’s nothing to worry about.
 Ok.
 Maybe there is nothing to worry about.
-Again, he’s already practicing at OTAs.
+Again, he’s been practicing but hasn’t see REAL game action.

 But if everybody is not considering there’s no chance his Achilles injury hinders him in production… well, it’s more advantageous to factor that into the equation and be lower on Cousins than consensus.